 You might be discharged home with instructions to take it easy as long as:

 - The bleeding stops

-- Your baby shows no signs of distress
+- Your baby shows no signs of distress or growth problems

 - There are no signs of premature labour.